 Let’s have a look at them one by one –

-#1 – Controlling inflation:
+#1 – Controlling Inflation:

 Since the main objective of this policy is to ensure enough liquidity in the economy, it so happens that the consumers get more purchasing power due to which the country eventually suffers from inflation.
 As inflation affects the GDP (Gross Domestic Product) of the country, it’s should be curbed at the right time.
-Through this policy, central bank of the country tries to pare down the inflation rate to a minimum.
+Through this policy, the central bank of the country tries to pare down the inflation rate to a minimum.

-#2 – Reduce unemployment:
+#2 – Reduce Unemployment:

 The next most important objective of this policy is to ensure that the country has less unemployed individuals.
-But authorities only concentrate on reducing unemployment after they take care of the inflation.
+But authorities only concentrate on reducing unemployment after they take care of inflation.
 So here you can see how this policy and fiscal policy is connected and how it is a subset of fiscal policy.

-Two Types of monetary policies
+Two Types of Monetary Policies